-The lawyers at Notaro Calabrese & Epstein, P.C. have dedicated their careers to family law.
+The Pittsburgh child custody lawyers at Notaro Calabrese & Epstein - Divorce and Family Law Attorneys have dedicated their careers to family law.
 Our firm proudly focuses on family law and no other legal discipline.
 By doing this, we can provide clients with the attention and knowledge they deserve.

 Start protecting your children's future by calling (412) 281-1988.
-Our child custody attorneys are ready to hear your story.
+Our Pittsburghchild custody attorneys are ready to hear your story.

-Pennsylvania attempts to decide custody based on what is in the best interest of the child or children.
+Pennsylvania bases custody on what is believed to be in the best interest of the child or children.
 During a child custody battle, courts may grant custody to one parent or may decide that joint custody is in the best interests of the child.
 In some cases, supervised physical custody is granted to a parent who is not deemed to fit take care of their children but are also not considered to be a danger to them.

 Courts make custody decisions based on:

 - A child’s relationship with siblings or extended family

 There are also two distinct types of custody that may be granted to a parent.
 Physical custody decides which parent the children will live with full-time.
 Legal custody gives a parent rights to make important life decisions for their children.